 The most current version of each of these software products is now a few releases beyond those used in creating the Murach text.
 The functionality of the software will be essentially the same whether you choose to install the same version that was used in Murach or whether you choose to install the latest version.
 If you choose to install the latest version, you may need to follow the slightly different installation instructions that will be available on the Oracle Web site.
-If you choose to install the earlier version, you will have to hunt around on the Oracle Web site to find the download for a prior product version.
+If you choose to install the earlier version, you will need to hunt around on the Oracle Web site to find the download for a prior product version.
 Neither of these approaches is foolproof.
 You just need to choose the approach that you find most appealing and persevere until you have reached the goal.

-I intend to use a more recent version of the MySQL software.
-I have created tutorial demo videos showing me installing the software on both Windows and OS X. These videos were created for the Fall 2015 Semester.
-Nevertheless, they should serve as a good tutorial on installing the MySQL software.
+I will be using a more recent version of the MySQL software than was used in creating the Murach text.
+I have created tutorial demo videos showing me installing the software on both Windows and macOS.

-I have created a MySQL Software Forum on our Moodle page.
+I will be creating a MySQL Software Forum on our Moodle page.
 This will be a place that you can post messages regarding your challenges and successes with the MySQL Software.
 I will monitor the forum and provide support.
 I invite you to do the same.
 I only ask that you don't post full working solutions to exercise problems.
 Instead, I prefer that you offer hints as to how to fix broken code.